FreeApophis/TrueCrypt/Readme.txt

 Instructions for Building TrueCrypt for Windows:
 ------------------------------------------------

-1) Create an environment variable 'MSVC16_ROOT' pointing to the installation directory of MS Visual C++ 1.52.
+1) Create an environment variable 'MSVC16_ROOT' pointing to the folder 'MSVC15' extracted from the Visual C++ 1.52 self-extracting package.

+   Note: The 16-bit installer MSVC15\SETUP.EXE cannot be run on 64-bit Windows, but it is actually not necessary to run it.
+You only need to extract the folder 'MSVC15', which contains the 32-bit binaries required to build the TrueCrypt Boot Loader.

 2) If you have installed the Windows Driver Development Kit in another directory than '%SYSTEMDRIVE%\WinDDK', create an environment variable